brooklynrail/brooklynrail-platform/content/events/2022/04/the-awakening-tavares-strachan.md

 ---
 title: "The Awakening: Tavares Strachan"
-deck: Featuring Strachan and Amanda Amanda Gluibizzi
+deck: Featuring Strachan and Amanda Gluibizzi
-summary: Artist Tavares Strachan joins Rail Art Editor Amanda Gluibizzi for a conversation.
+summary: Artist Tavares Strachan joins Rail Artseen Editor Amanda Gluibizzi for a conversation.
 We conclude with a poetry reading by Funto Omojola.
 people:
   - person: tavares-strachan
   - person: amanda-gluibizzi